Jesus and the Rich Young Ruler

 The Story

 17As Jesus started on his way, a man ran up to him and fell on his knees before him.
 "Good teacher," he asked, "what must I do to inherit eternal life?"
 Mark 10:1718"Why do you call me good?"
 Jesus answered.
 "No one is good -- except God alone.
 19You know the commandments: `Do not murder, do not commit adultery, do not steal, do not give false testimony, do not defraud, honor your father and mother.'"
-Mark 10:1820"Teacher," he declared, "all these I have kept since I was a boy."
+Mark 10:18-1920"Teacher," he declared, "all these I have kept since I was a boy."
 Mark 10:2021Jesus looked at him and loved him.
 "One thing you lack," he said.
 "Go, sell everything you have and give to the poor, and you will have treasure in heaven.
 Then come, follow me."
 Mark 10:2122At this the man's face fell.
 He went away sad, because he had great wealth.
 Mark 10:2223Jesus looked around and said to his disciples, "How hard it is for the rich to enter the kingdom of God!"
 Mark 10:2324The disciples were amazed at his words.
 But Jesus said again, "Children, how hard it is to enter the kingdom of God!
 25It is easier for a camel to go through the eye of a needle than for a rich man to enter the kingdom of God."
-Mark 10:2426The disciples were even more amazed, and said to each other, "Who then can be saved?"
+Mark 10:24-2526The disciples were even more amazed, and said to each other, "Who then can be saved?"
 Mark 10:2627Jesus looked at them and said, "With man this is impossible, but not with God; all things are possible with God."
-Mark 10:27 (Mark 10:17-27 NIV)
+Mark 10:27

 Background